Distinguishing thermodynamics and spectroscopy for octupolar U(1) spin liquid of Ce-pyrochlores: Spectroscopic measurements

 How about the spectroscopic measurements?
 The spectroscopic measurement such as the inelastic neutron scattering is a data-rich measurement, and provides a lot of information about the excitation spectra including the dispersion, the density of states and the spectral intensity.
 Again, due to the selective coupling with the $S^z$ components, only the $S^z$-$S^z$ dynamic spin structure factor is measured in the spectroscopic measurements~\cite{PhysRevB.95.041106,PhysRevResearch.2.013334}.
 Therefore, the inelastic neutron scattering and the $1/T_1$ spin lattice relaxation time measurements detect the two-spinon continuum.
 Thus, the spectral gap in the spectroscopic measurements directly reveals the gap of the two-spinon continuum.
 This spectral gap, $\Delta_{c}$, is twice of the spinon gap $\Delta_s$ in Eq.~\eqref{eq2} and Eq.~\eqref{eq3} with

 This factor of 2 is an important consequence of fractionalization.

-After the above qualitative physical explanation and reasoning, we turn to more concrete calculation.
+After the above qualitative physical explanation and reasoning, we turn to the more concrete calculation.
 In fact, the two-spinon continuum of the octupolar U(1) spin liquid with $0$-flux or $\pi$-flux was actually explored in our early work, but the questions that were addressed were about the spectral periodicity associated with the symmetry enrichment and the translation symmetry fractionalization and the field-modulated spinon dispersion and Anderson-Higgs' transition~\cite{PhysRevB.95.041106,PhysRevResearch.2.013334}.
+So far, the existing experiments have not explored the continuous excitation from the perspective of the spectral periodicity.
+This was partly due to the experimental resolution.

 The single spinon gap and excitation in the thermodynamic quantities were not paid much attention.
 Neither was the clear physical distinction between the thermodynamics and the spectroscopy.
 It is a bit illuminating for us to compare with the fractional quantum Hall context and to clarify the relation between the single spinon gap from the thermodynamics and the spectral gap of the two-spinon continuum needs to be clarified.

 We begin with the octupolar U(1) spin liquid with the $0$-flux for the spinon matter and refer it as octupolar U(1)$_0$ spin liquid.
 This state is realized in the regime where there exists a dominant and antiferromagnetic $J_y$ coupling and the other exchanges are unfrustrated.
 For the sake of the completeness, we here formulate the spinon dynamics from the microscopic spin model in this regime~\cite{PhysRevB.95.041106,PhysRevResearch.2.013334}.
 This formulation can be found in previous works~\cite{PhysRevLett.108.037202}, but addresses new questions in this work.
 For the purpose here, we consider a reduced model from Eq.~\eqref{eq1} in this regime,